gicentre/litvis/documents/tutorials/elmIntroduction2.md

     (\x -> x * x) 32
 ```

-Anonymous functions are enclosed in brackets with their parameters named after a `\` symbol (representing the Greek letter λ) and the returned value after an `->` arrow.
+Anonymous functions are enclosed in brackets with their parameters named after a `\` symbol (representing lambda, the Greek letter λ) and the returned value after an `->` arrow.
-One of the main uses of anonymous functions is when _folding_ and _mapping_ lists of items (see later tutorial chapter).
+One of the main uses of anonymous functions is when _folding_ and _mapping_ lists of items (see [lists and list processing](elmIntroduction4.md)).

 ### Partial application and currying